joselatines/anime-episode-tracker/README.md

 1. **Installation:**
    - Download and install the extension from the Chrome Web Store or download this repository and upload it thro extension in developer mode (the whole folder)
 2. **Navigating to Anime Streaming Websites:**
-   - Visit your preferred anime streaming website, such as AnimeFLV or AnimeTV.
+   - Visit your preferred anime streaming website, such as [AnimeFLV](https://www3.animeflv.net)
 3. **Marking Episodes as Watched:**
    - While watching an episode, click the "Watched" button provided by the extension.
    - The episode will be marked as watched, and your progress will be saved.